 This permits the town to raise taxes by an additional $1,250 to support the Spectrum Teen Center.

-This permits the town to raise taxes by an additional $3,000 to support WISE.
+This permits the Town to raise taxes by an additional $3,000 to disburse to The Family Place.

-Shall the voters of Woodstock vote to appropriate the sum of $42,000 (Forty-Two Thousand Dollars) for the support of Pentangle Arts, founded in 1974 to provide arts programming for area schools, live performances, and feature film screenings 42 weekends for audiences of all ages.
+• Shall the voters of Woodstock vote to appropriate the sum of $42,000 (Forty-Two Thousand Dollars) for the support of Pentangle Arts, to provide services to residents of the Town.

 This permits the town to raise taxes by an additional $42,000 to support Pentangle Arts.
 This is in addition to what is received from the Town budget ($36,000).

-Shall the voters of Woodstock vote either or both of the exemptions listed below for the land and buildings owned by the Zack’s Place Center for a period of 5 years.
+• Shall the voters of Woodstock vote either or both of the exemptions listed below for the parking lot of the Norman Williams Public Library for a period of 5 years.

 A) Exemption from all local property taxes including education, highway, and town general.